dmgonzalez8/OMR/README.md

 ### Image Scaling and Bounding Boxes
 To standardize our dataset, we:
-- Scaled all images to a median size of **1960x2772**.
+- Scaled all images to a median size of **1960x2772** and added padding as necessary to maintain aspect ratio integrity.
 - Computed absolute coordinates for bounding boxes in both YOLO format and oriented 4-corner-coordinate format.
 - Adjusted bounding boxes for new image sizes, considering different scaling factors for x and y axes due to int rounding, despite their negligible differences.
-- Added padding as necessary to maintain aspect ratio integrity.

 ### Advanced Image Manipulations
 In the [`image_preprocessing.py`](image_preprocessing.py) file, we have implemented functions to apply distortions, warping, and various other transformations.
 These processes create diverse training images, enhancing the robustness of our models against real-world variations in musical scores.